We’re here to help. Let’s walk through it together.

 Robert, 38, grieving his partner

 My partner’s last weeks were a blur of pain and confusion.
 One day he was testing positive for COVID.
 A few days later we were making the awful decision to go to the ER in the middle of the night.
 A week from that, he stopped breathing.
 The hospital told me they had his body in the morgue.
 I was flat on the floor.
 Now I have to figure all this out by myself?
 It was just overwhelming.
-A Care Specialist guided me through the first steps: She helped me write a list of the people in my life I should contact first, to get support.
+A Care Manager guided me through the first steps: She helped me write a list of the people in my life I should contact first, to get support.
 Then she helped me pick a funeral home, and called them for me.
 She showed me the tools in the app that would help, like a checklist I could follow to plan each part of the funeral.
 It was these small things that got me through the first few terrible days.

 Honoring his fiancée in a special way